jacklavelle286/WAFR-report_generator/README.md

 - **S3 Buckets**: Hosts the report template, stores the generated CSV and Word document reports.
 - **SNS**: Sends notifications with presigned URLs to access the generated reports.

-## Customization

-You can customize the report generation logic, template, and notification contents by modifying the Lambda function code and the Word document template as needed.

-## Security

-Ensure appropriate IAM permissions are set to restrict access to the resources created by this tool.
-Use S3 bucket policies and presigned URLs to control access to the generated reports.

-## Cleanup

-To avoid incurring future charges, delete the CloudFormation stack, which will remove the resources created by this tool.
-Remember to manually remove any objects from the S3 buckets if they are not deleted by the stack removal.

-## Support

-For issues or enhancements, please refer to the project's GitHub repository or contact the project maintainer.